DO I HAVE A CLAIM?

 importers of defective goods for injury loss or damage caused by dangerous

 goods.
 These types of actions will generally be easier to prove than negligence.

-The Trade Practices Act and the state based Fair Trading Act may also give you a
+The Trade Practices Act and the Queensland Fair Trading Act may also give you a

 right to compensation if you have been supplied with goods which are subject to

 a ban or which do not comply with a safety standard prescribed by law.

 The general law of contracts derived from the decisions of courts over the